 How to buy the best riser recliner chair

-You’ll find that manufacturers tend to recommend that you order a custom-made chair built specifically for your dimensions, rather than a standard model.
 You should be asked for your measurements and offered an assessment so the manufacturer can match a chair to your body shape.
-It usually takes six weeks for the chair to be delivered after you've placed your order.

 Getting financial support to buy a riser recliner chair

-If you need a riser recliner chair because of a medical condition or to help you live independently at home (ie you couldn’t cope without one), you may be eligible to get one through your local authority.
+If you need a riser recliner chair because of a medical condition or to help you live independently at home, you may be eligible to get one through your local authority.

 Different local authorities have different rules around what they'll pay for, but your first step should be to contact your local council and book an assessment.
-You can find out more with our guide to financing care at home.
+You can find out more in the Which?
+Later Life Care guide to financing care at home.

-Also, although most riser recliner chairs don't qualify for VAT exemption because they're designed for general use, if you have a specific mobility problem and you need special equipment to live independently you may qualify.
+If you have a specific mobility problem and you need special equipment to live independently you may also qualify for VAT exemption.
 Visit the HMRC website for more information on VAT relief for disabled people.

 Just as you would with any other product, try out as many chairs as you can - there's nothing to stop you walking into several retailers to try out different chairs, even if you decide to have one built for you.

 Disabled Living Centres (DLCs) are well worth a visit.
 These are a network of local centres that provide independent advice.
-Most are charities and may not sell chairs, but they're a good place to start to understand the range and styles offered, as well as test chairs on loan from manufacturers.
+Most are charities and may not sell chairs, but they're a good place to start to understand the range and styles offered, and to test out chairs on loan from manufacturers.